Website Manager

 Q: What equipment do I need to provide for my player?

-A: Your registration fee includes an MLB licensed jersey and a hat.
+Your registration fee includes a jersey and a hat.
 Players will need to purchase their own glove, helmet, bat, pants, socks, belt, and cleats.
 Rubber cleats are required for playing on a dirt field.
 The team decides on a matching game pants, belt, and socks color, so we recommend you wait to purchase these items until you have discussed this with the team manager/team parent.

 NOTE: Dick's Sporting Goods is a generous sponsor of our league, and will be providing a 20% off discount coupon the weekend following the Cap Night.
 Please save your purchases for this period as it will help support our sponsorship arrangement with Dick's.